The Clash of Parashuram and Ganesh: The Tale of the Broken Tusk

 Goddess Parvati instructed her son, the elephant-headed god Ganesh, not to allow anyone to disturb Lord Shiv's meditation.
 Parashuram arrived at Mount Kailash just then to meet his former teacher, Shiv.

-He ran into Ganesh, who did not allow him to proceed further.
-Ganesh told Parashuram he was Shiv and Parvati's son, but Parashuram did not believe Ganesh because he had an elephant's head.
+Parashuram ran into Ganesh, who did not allow him to proceed further.
+Ganesh told him he was Shiv and Parvati's son, but Parashuram did not believe Ganesh because he had an elephant's head.

 Parashuram and Ganesh began to fight.
 They were evenly matched as they shot arrows at each other.
 The omniscient Lord Shiv knew that his son and former pupil were fighting but chose not to intervene.
 Finally, Parashuram flung his axe at Ganesh.